SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 ### IMessage

 The AMQP specification does not define a `Message` class or interface.
-Instead, when performing an operation such as `BasicPublish()`, the content is passed as a byte-array argument, and additional message properties are passed in as separate arguments.
+Instead, when performing an operation such as `BasicPublish()`, the content is passed as a byte-array, and additional message properties are passed as separate arguments.
 Steeltoe defines a `Message` class and a `IMessage` interface as part of a more general messaging domain model representation.
-The purpose of the `Message` class is to encapsulate the body and properties of a message within a single instance so that interacting with messaging APIs can in turn be simpler.
+The purpose of the `Message` class is to encapsulate the body and properties of a message within a single instance so that interacting with messaging APIs can be simpler.
 The intent is that the `Message` class be generic enough for use with any underlying messaging infrastructure, including RabbitMQ.

-The following shows the `Message` class definition as well as the various important interfaces it references:
+The following shows the `Message` class as well as the various important interfaces it references:

 ```csharp
 public class Message<P> : AbstractMessage, IMessage<P>